The Jewish Quarter

 Another popular area is the area off Tiferet Yisrael Street, which locals call the Rova square. (“The Rova” is what Jerusalemites call the Jewish Quarter.)
 There are cafes and some arts and crafts shop here, as well as a small grocery shop.
 It’s a lovely place to take a break, have a drink and relax before continuing on.

 No longer.
-The building is finally being rebuilt in all its glory and is close to completion.
-At the moment, it is surrounded by scaffolding, so that’s about all you may see.
-But it is another sign of Jerusalem’s indomitable spirit.
+The building is finally rebuilt in all its glory, yet another sign of Jerusalem's indomitable spirit.

 Despite everything, life goes on.